-The Center for Theology and the Natural Sciences (CTNS) established the Graduate Student Fellowship in 2005 in order to help support doctoral students at the Graduate Theological Union working in science and theology.
+The Center for Theology and the Natural Sciences established the Graduate Student Fellowship in 2005, in order to help support doctoral students of academic excellence at the Graduate Theological Union working in theology and science.

 The Fellowship was renamed the Charles H. Townes Graduate Student Fellowship on September 16, 2006 in recognition of Dr. Townes' work with physics graduate students at UC Berkeley and for his generous and longstanding support of CTNS.
-Dr. Townes is a Nobel Laureate in Physics for his role in the discovery of the maser and laser, Professor of Physics in the Graduate School at UC Berkeley and Templeton Prize Winner.
-Dr. Townes serves on the Advisory Board of the CTNS Program Science and Transcendence Advanced Research Series (STARS), was a participating scientist in the CTNS Program Science and the Spiritual Quest (SSQ), and has served for 2 decades on the CTNS Board of Directors.
-This announcement and tribute may be found on the CTNS website, www.ctns.org/townes.html.
+Dr. Townes was a Nobel Laureate in Physics for his role in the discovery of the maser and laser, Professor of Physics in the Graduate School at UC Berkeley and Templeton Prize Winner.
+Dr. Townes served on the CTNS Board of Directors for over two decades, he served on the Advisory Board of the CTNS Program Science and Transcendence Advanced Research Series (STARS), and he was a participating scientist in the CTNS Program Science and the Spiritual Quest (SSQ).

-Robert John Russell, CTNS Founder / Director and Ian G. Barbour Professor of Theology and Science at the GTU states:
+According to Robert John Russell, CTNS Founder / Director and Ian G. Barbour Professor of Theology and Science at the GTU:

-The CTNS Charles H. Townes Fellowship is for Graduate Theological Union doctoral students pursuing research in theology and science.
-Applicants need to be working on their comprehensive exams at an advanced level (the equivalent of the "special comprehensive exams" in the Area of Systematic and Philosophical Theology) or have finished their comprehensive exams and are working on their dissertation or dissertation proposal.
-The awards are given on the basis of merit: students must clearly demonstrate their ability to do promising research on issues of theology and science.
+The CTNS Charles H. Townes Fellowship is for GTU doctoral students pursuing research in theology and science.
+Applicants need to have passed their Departmental comprehensive exams.
+The awards are given on the basis of academic merit and ability to do highly promising research on issues of theology and science.

-CTNS invites you to contribute to this student fund by mailing a check to:
+By contributing to this fund you will help CTNS increase the amount of the annual gift to our extraordinary students.
+CTNS invites you to contribute to this student fund by donating here or mailing a check made out to GTU to:

 2400 Ridge Rd.